 Morning sickness can be experienced at any time of day and is usually caused by high pregnancy hormone levels.
 Every woman has a different experience—some do not have any nausea, while others are nauseated often.
 Rarely does sickness become so severe and prolonged that a woman cannot keep any food down and needs to be hospitalized.
 In most women, bouts of nausea subside by the fourth month.
 Contact your healthcare provider if you find you are unable to drink, retain fluids, or are losing weight.

-What may help : Avoid foods that are high in fat, acidic, or very spicy.
+What may help : Avoid foods that are high in fat, acidic, or spicy.
 Have small frequent snacks of bland food to keep your stomach from being empty.
-If you are nauseous upon rising in the morning, keep some dry crackers or toast next to your bed.
+If you are nauseous when you wake in the morning, keep some dry crackers or toast next to your bed.
 Avoid tobacco smoke and smells that make you nauseated.

 Inflammation and swelling of the gums is often caused by poor